open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## Defaults and Configuration

-And SDK MUST provide the following configuration parameters for Exemplar
+The SDK MUST provide the following configuration parameters for Exemplar
 sampling:

 | Name            | Description | Default | Notes |